awesomephant/sian-website/recipes/pie-lid.md

 ## Pie Lid

 This is really fun but also challenging.
-You’ll need a ready made roll of puff-pastry (I use Jus-Roll).
+You’ll need a ready made roll of puff-pastry.

 Empty the contents of the pastry packet.